RMWinslow/lists/elements.md

 title: Etymology of element names.
 ---

+The "picto" column below represents a silly sort of literal interpretation of the radicals that make up the hanzi character.

 English | Literal | Pinyin | 汉字 | picto
 --- | --- | --- | --- | ---